 Me: What did he mean about Barzah SSRC, why mention it?

 Source: It tells its own tale…… There were no chemical weapons found at Barzah before US attacked it.
 An official OPCW team visited the site lead by Ian Henderson and their conclusions have never been questioned.
 The site was attacked as part of the great US lie.
 Henderson was drawing attention to this…..
 You are right to focus on this and he was right to mention this…..

-Ian Henderson could face “violation of confidentiality” issues with OPCW this is why he made his submission to the UN panel as he felt this was the most appropriate forum to do so.
-The Douma FFM team want to speak freely about their findings gathered at Douma but the OPCW is refusing to allow them the opportunity to do so.
+Ian Henderson could face “violation of confidentiality” issues with OPCW hence why he made his submission to the UN panel as he felt this was the most appropriate forum to do so.
+The Douma FFM team want to speak freely about their findings gathered at Douma but the OPCW-Director General and Chief of Cabinet are refusing to allow them the opportunity to do so.

 I then received an email informing me that one of the “3 independent experts” referred to in the final “Core” team’s report (for you and me that is the final FFM report) was Professor Paul Blanc.
-He was the gentleman that Bellingcat contacted for their recent report: “The OPCW Douma Leaks Part 1: We Need To Talk About “Alex”.
+He was the gentleman that Bellingcat would later contact for their report: “The OPCW Douma Leaks Part 1: We Need To Talk About “Alex”.